Is your phone ready for an emergency?

 Apple’s Emergency SOS via satellite feature - FIND MY NO EMERGENCY

 Got an Android?
-Emergency SOS for Android works over cellular networks but not satellite
+Emergency SOS for Android works over cellular networks, but not satellite

-Android follows Apple into helping with personal safety and getting help in an emergency with their version of Emergency SOS on Android.
+Android follows Apple into helping with personal safety and getting help in an emergency with its version of Emergency SOS on Android.
 Keep in mind that Android operating system functionality varies from one phone maker to the next.
 Here is a helpful Android support page for getting your Android phone ready for an emergency.

 Other backup rescue plan alternatives